 Having shown that only ``permitted edges'' need be considered, our next step is to reduce the computation of the dual coefficient $a^\star_G$, to that of dual coefficients of \textit{simpler} graphs.
-First, we deal with the following ``degenerate'' case:
+In order to do so, we must first handle the following ``degenerate'' case.

 \begin{leftbar} \begin{lemma} Let $G \subseteq K_{n,n}$ be a sorted ordered graph and let $\mathcal{S}_G = \{(d_1, k_1), \dots, (d_t, k_t)\}$ be the representing sequence of $G$.
 If there exists some $i \in [t-1]$ such that $d_{i+1} \le k_i$, then $a^\star_G = 0$. \end{lemma} \end{leftbar} \begin{proof} Let $i \in [t-1]$ such that $d_{i+1} \le k_i$, and let $X = \{a_1, \dots, a_{k_i}\} \subsetneq \{a_1, \dots, a_n\}$.
 By Lemma \ref{lem:permitted_edges}: